altenstedt/opkoko-rest-sec/README.md

 dotnet run --server.urls=http://localhost:5000
 ```

+If you are running the service from an IDE, like Visual Studio for
+Windows, instead of from a terminal, you need to configure the port in
+that IDE.
+Each IDE works a little differently, but Google is probably
+your friend.

 You can now verify that you will get a 200 and product response from
 the products service: